A major overhaul of this page in late 2013, as it was both out-of-date and a bit waffly!

-I'm 30-ish, an Auckland native who has returned to New Zealands largest city after a 4.5 year spell in the Hutt Valley outside of Wellington.
-For those of you who don't know (!) is a nation of 4,300,000-odd people located to the southeast of Australia and south of Fiji.
+I'm Mark, a mid-30's native of Auckland, New Zealand, and I am back in the big smoke after a 4.5 year spell living in the Hutt Valley outside of Wellington.
+For those of you who don't know (!), New Zealand is a nation of 4,300,000-odd people located to the southeast of Australia and south of Fiji.
 Auckland is located at the ithsmus (narrow land bridge) towards the top of the North Island.
-The Hutt Valley is on the periphery of Wellington (the Capital) and is found on the harbour at the southern tip of the North Island.
+The Hutt Valley is on the periphery of Wellington (the capital) and is found on the harbour at the southern tip of the North Island.
 I spent time living in both Lower and Upper Hutt areas and worked predominantly in Porirua, with frequent side-trips to locations in Trentham and Wellington City.

 While studying and working in helpdesk type roles I started getting interested in Linux; infact my earliest experiences with the Linux operating system go back to the late 1990s and my desire to share our home internet connection across multiple systems.
 When I was steered down the Linux path I was fascinated by the powerful features available for next-to-nothing and I continued to pursue it as an interest when time permitted.
 Meanwhile I completed several papers in Network Management and Operating Systems (DOS, Windows (NT) and Linux were components) and my day-job has had me supporting Windows users (various generations) both in-person and over the end of a phone.